-The Best CBD Oil Products are Full Plant Extracts
+The Best CBD Oil Products are Full-Plant Extracts

 Health practitioners who use cannabis medicines in their practice agree that the Entourage Effect is real.

 This finding is in line with how cannabinoids are found in nature as opposed to being produced synthetically in a lab.

 This is because full plant extracts contain, in addition to CBD, beneficial terpenes, fatty acids, enzymes, and other phytocannabinoids naturally found in cannabis plants.

 A CBD product made with isolated CBD will not contain these other beneficial factors.

 So you can get all the other good stuff found naturally in cannabis, in addition to the CBD.

 Isolated CBD is usually sold as pure CBD isolate.

 If you decide you want to see how pure CBD isolate will affect you, then you should definitely seek out an isolated CBD product.

-Full plant extracts will give you tons of other beneficial cannabinoids, terpenes, and fatty acids naturally found in cannabis.
+Whole-Plant or Full-spectrum extracts will give you tons of other beneficial cannabinoids, terpenes, and fatty acids naturally found in cannabis.

 Some people really like CBD isolate while others like to use both full plant extracts and isolates at the same time.